 Sixth Street – UK Tax Strategy Statement

-This statement provides guidance on our strategy in relation to Sixth Street Europe LLP, its corporate members, as well as Cadence ALM Limited, concerning:
+This statement provides guidance on our strategy in relation to Sixth Street Europe LLP and its corporate members concerning:

 Risk management and governance;

 Dealings with HM Revenue & Customs (“HMRC”).

 The publication of this tax strategy statement is regarded as fulfilling any obligation that Sixth Street, or the entities listed above, may have pursuant to paragraph 16(2), Schedule 19 of the Finance Act 2016.
 The tax strategy described in this publication relates to the year ended 31 December 2024.

 Tax compliance is part of our wider business risk management process.
 We seek to identify and address tax risk throughout the group on an ongoing basis and focus on continually improving processes and controls.